-According to the definition, calibration refers to procedures with which a connection can be established between the result of a measuring instrument or a measuring system or the measurement unit value represented by a material measure or reference material under specified circumstances and the corresponding values implemented with measurement standards.
+According to the definition, calibration refers to procedures with which a connection can be established between the results of a measuring instrument or a measuring system, or the measurement unit value represented by a material measure or reference material under specified circumstances and the corresponding values implemented with measurement standards.

 Calibration is a procedure that must be performed at regular intervals.
-It verifies the working condition of the measuring devices used, while confirming that the laboratory is aware how much “error" there is in the measurement device's reading.
-In other words, calibration is a part of confirming the validity of the results.
-It is between the client and the customer to agree whether adjusting the measuring device to show the correct reading is a part of the commission or not.
+It verifies the working condition of the measuring instrument, while confirming that the laboratory is aware how much “error" there is in the measuring instrument's reading.
+In other words, calibration is a part of the process of confirming the validity of the results.
+It is between the client and the laboratory to agree whether adjusting the measuring instrument to show the correct reading is a part of the assignment.

-The task of accredited calibration laboratories is to transfer traceability or to indicate the connection of the measurement result or the measurement standard used by the client to the references (usually national or international measurement standards) with the help of an unbroken chain of comparisons in which all uncertainties of comparisons in the chain have been notified.
-In turn, measurement uncertainty is a parameter related to the measuring result that describes the assumed variation of the measured quantity.
-The size of the measurement uncertainty influences the result's approval limits and is impacted on by the measuring target, measuring instrument, person performing the measurement, measuring method and environmental conditions at the time when the measurement is performed.
+The task of accredited calibration laboratories is to transfer traceability, i.e. to indicate the connection of the measurement result or the measurement standard used by the client and the references (usually national or international measurement standards) with the help of an unbroken chain of comparisons in which all uncertainties of comparisons in the chain have been indicated.
+Measurement uncertainty is a parameter relating to the measuring result that describes the assumed variation of the measured quantity.
+The size of the measurement uncertainty influences the result's approval limits and is influenced by, for example, the measuring target, measuring instrument, person performing the measurement, measuring method and environmental conditions at the time when the measurement is taken.

-Accredited calibration laboratories calibrate measuring devices related to many parameters, including various electrical parameters, pressure, temperature, length, volume, mass, power and hardness.
+Accredited calibration laboratories calibrate measuring devices relating to many parameters, including various electrical parameters, pressure, temperature, length, volume, mass, power and hardness.

-The quality management system of an accredited calibration laboratory meet the principles of ISO 9001 standard.
-The international organisations ISO, ILAC and IAF have stated this compliance in their joint declaration.
+The quality management system of an accredited calibration laboratory complies with the principles of ISO 9001.
+The international organisations ISO, ILAC and IAF have stated this compliance in their joint resolution.